 One study found that 97% of candidates rate culture as a critical factor in deciding to accept an offer.
 But how do you showcase what makes your organization unique through a laptop screen?
 Video is a great tool for introducing candidates to current employees in a variety of roles and functions.
 And don’t forget social media.
 Search company hashtags across platforms for candid photos of events or volunteer efforts to showcase your culture to potential new hires.

 Although a majority of candidates prefer video interviews, remote interviews conducted through webcams can feel impersonal to some.
 Organizations using structured interviews might consider nominating a particularly extroverted team member to pre-record questions using friendly, accessible language.
 If your company prefers to conduct live remote interviews, be sure to leave time for relaxed and informal conversation during the first few minutes of a discussion to give candidates time to relax or address any technical issues.

 Remote interviews lean heavily on technology, which makes for a more efficient recruitment process.
 An efficient process is especially important because you stand a good chance of losing a great hire due to a lengthy recruitment process.
 But don’t get so caught up on speed that you neglect to train your team.
 Everyone involved in the remote interview process should receive comprehensive training in any software or special tools.
 Remember to request feedback from applicants about how they felt throughout the recruitment and interview phases of their hiring journey.

-The candidate experience is a critical, but often overlooked, component of the hiring process.
+The remote candidate experience is a critical, but often overlooked, component of the hiring process.
 Taking the time to connect with your candidates during remote interviews not only increases the likelihood of making the right hire.
 It also raises the profile of your organization and its employment brand across a broader pool of applicants.
-As you transition to remote interviews and socially-distanced recruiting, take the time to set your candidates and your company up for success with clear communication and appropriate technology.
+Take the time to set your candidates and your company up for success with clear communication and appropriate technology.

 See how Cangrade can support your remote hiring process.
 Find out more.